revive-adserver/revive-adserver/README.txt

     Openads - Open Source Ad Server
     ------------------------------------------------------------------------
-    Max is a set of tools which enable online marketing campaigns.
+    Openads is a set of tools which enable online marketing campaigns.
-    Primarily, Max is written in PHP, and is loosely based on phpAdsNew.
+    Primarily, Openads is written in PHP, and is loosely based on phpAdsNew.
-    The core modules of Max include:
+    The core modules of Openads include:
     .
 Ad Server
     .
 Search Engine Tools
     .
 Email Marketing Tools